jm-avila/Algorithms-and-Data-Structures/readme.md

 - Faster to lookup specific edge

 **\*Note:** Most data in the real-world tends to lend itself to sparser and/or larger graphs.

+### **Graph Traversal**

+Visiting, Updating, Checking each vertex in a graph.

+A graph has no starting point.
+For every vertice in a graph there is no gurante theres only one way to reach it.

+### **Common Graph Traversal Usage**

+- Peer to peer networking
+- Web Crawlers
+- Finding closest matches:
+  - Recommendations
+- Shortest path problems:
+  - GPS Navigation
+  - Solving Mazes
+  - AI (Shortest path to win the game)

+### **Graph Traversal Approaches**

+- Depth First: Explore as far as possible all vertice neighbours before "backtracking".

+- Breadth First: Explore all vertice neighbours at current detph first.